16 Top-Rated Tourist Attractions & Things to Do in Bellingham, WA

 Not far from the Canadian border, Bellingham is a Northwest gem of a city and represents everything the region has to offer.
 With seaside access to the San Juan Islands and only a stone's throw from North Cascades National Park, Bellingham is convenient to several of Washington's best attractions.

 Outdoor recreation is easy to find.
 Within city limits, places like Whatcom Falls Park offer abundant hiking trails and ways to get outside.

-Pacific Northwest culture is also easy to find in Bellingham and so is Pacific Northwest culture.
-With many museums and numerous local storefronts, Bellingham is also home to Western Washington University, putting a notable college town twist on this city of 82,000.
-Whether it's the friendly faces in the streets or the abundance of trailheads to explore, it's clear that Bellingham is one city in Washington worth more than just a simple weekend visit.
+Pacific Northwest culture is also easy to find in Bellingham.
+With many museums and numerous local storefronts, Bellingham is also home to Western Washington University.
+The campus puts a notable college town twist on this city of 89,000.
+Whether it's the friendly faces in the streets or the abundance of trailheads to explore, Bellingham is one city in Washington worth more than just a weekend getaway.

-1 Whatcom Falls Park
+1. Whatcom Falls Park

 Address: 1401 Electric Avenue, Bellingham, Washington

 2. Chuckanut Drive

 The Chuckanut Mountains converge upon Samish Bay just south of Bellingham, offering a dramatic landscape of the Cascade Mountains colliding with the sea.
 Chuckanut Drive Scenic Byway (WA-11) navigates the narrow shoreline, offering several pull-offs to explore the postcard environment.

 Chuckanut Drive begins near the Fairhaven Historic District and spans 20 miles south to Burlington.
 The northern half of the route, in particular, is a tourist destination and has been for several years.
 Larrabee State Park, Washington's first state park, beckons visitors along this route with sprawling amenities and hiking trails.